iszczesniak/cpp/specialization/index.md

 An example below shows a recursive function template, where the recursion is terminated by a template specialization.
 In the specialization, we have to provide the argument `0` for parameter `N`, because a compiler is unable to figure it out.
-We didn't put the argument `int` for the parameter `T`, because a compiler can figure it out.
+However, we didn't put the argument `int` for the parameter `T`, because that a compiler can figure out.

 ```cpp
 {% include_relative print.cc %}